 NEW AND MODIFIED EVENTS AND PROCEDURE CHANGES FOR 2020-21

 This is an overview of the competitive event changes that will take place in 2020-21.
-As we get individual competitive event page updates finalized, information on this page will be updated.

 Please note the following procedural changes that relate to all competitive events that are part of the FBLA-Middle Level National Awards Program:

 - All members and advisers are responsible for reading and following competitive event guidelines.

 - If competitors are late for a competitive event, there are no guarantees they will get to compete.
 Competitive event schedules cannot be changed.

 - Competitors may be disqualified if they violate competitive event guidelines.

 - Five points may be deducted for each instance of not following guidelines.

 - No animals (except authorized service animals) will be allowed for use in any competitive events.